 By Jennifer Prizeman, Esquire & Dr. Elizabeth Degi DuBois, PhD

-If you’re in the midst of a split and you’ve got kids, you’ve probably got some big questions looming large in your mind.
+If you’re in the middle of a split and you have kids, you’ve probably got some big questions looming large in your mind.
 Beyond the actual “how do we split time” question, how to brace yourself for a fight, and the much more existential emotional questions about how to support your kids through a split, the technical legal jargon that surrounds custody cases can make things seem even more overwhelming.

 Maryland Law Regarding Joint Custody